 Education creates opportunities.
 Children who attend school have better prospects of finding a job, are aware of health risks and can make wise decisions concerning their lives.
 But many people in the countries of the South live in extreme poverty, forcing children to earn money to help support their families.
 As a result, approximately 57 million children worldwide do not attend school (UNESCO Institute for Statistics).

 With the Millennium Development Goals, the international community has established the objective that by the year 2015 every child will receive at least a complete primary education and girls and boys alike will be able to attend school.
 Tangible progress has been made over the past 10 years.
 According to The Education for All Global Monitoring Report published by UNESCO, the enrolment rate in sub-Saharan Africa has increased by one-third, despite population growth.
 The proportion of girls worldwide who do not attend school has been reduced from 60 to 53 percent.
 Whereas 42 million children in sub-Saharan Africa did not go to school in 1999, this figure had dropped to 31 million children by 2010, according to UNESCO.
 Nevertheless, there are ongoing inequalities in education and the number of children who do not attend school has stagnated for years.
 Girls, children with disabilities and the sons and daughters of poor families from rural regions continue to suffer disadvantages.
-In rural regions of Afghanistan, for example, 92 percent of girls do not attend school.

 A life without education is a life without opportunities for the future.
 This adage holds true everywhere in the world.
 In developing countries young people often have no access to vocational education programmes.
 And even where these do exist, many educational concepts are not tailored to the lives of these youths, primarily because they focus too much on the formal sector and not on local requirements.